-But, it is 2021, where social selling and digital marketing is the order of the day.
+But, it is 2021, where social selling and digital marketing are the order of the day.
 So, why will you invest resources in cold calling when you can reach out and connect with people via their social accounts and emails?
 Recent research by Rain Group says 82% of buyers readily agree to set up meetings after being cold called, and most importantly, cold calling is five to ten times more effective than email campaigns.

 Whether it’s a high-growth start-up or a Fortune 500 company, every business depends on cold calling for boosting revenue.
 So, not only is cold calling still relevant in 2021, it is evolving.
 A lot of companies have even started hiring dedicated cold callers who eagerly dial numbers every day.

 Everyone is familiar with salespeople who call out of nowhere to announce a fantastic offer.
 But, unfortunately, that’s not what all customers want.
-Alternately, the customer might get interested in the offer but later learns they are not eligible.
+Alternatively, the customer might get interested in the offer but later learns they are not eligible.
 Such embarrassing situations can be avoided by conducting in-depth research on your potential customers before calling them and knowing all the essential information about your prospects to customize the offers.